ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## \TitleFormatI{\titleD} {#OutputValue2Multiplier .unlisted .unnumbered}

+- Applies to all blocks with hinge-like behaviour (hinges and wings with control surfaces)
 - Final angle is the resulting angle of the hinge measured with a max angle of $90$ degrees and an error of $\pm 0.005$ degrees

 - The multiplier was calculated by doing $\text{multiplier} = \frac{\text{final angle}}{90}$